-Five-Star Tooling provides to design for manufacturability (DFM) practices within 3 working days after receipt customer official order, helping our customers design their products in ways that make manufacturing simpler, efficient, and more cost-effective.
+Five-Star Tooling provides to mold design for manufacturability (DFM) practices within 3 working days after receipt your official order, helping you design those products in ways that make manufacturing simpler, efficient, and more cost-effective.

 Each injection mold design case study can help you better understand our commitment to excellence and our injection mold processes.